Labs and Equipment

 Introductory chemistry students perform experiments in the state-of-the-art General Chemistry Laboratory.
 Each student is assigned a personal bench space and laboratory drawer for storage of chemical equipment.
 The lab is equipped with fume hoods and a lecture space for pre-laboratory remarks and collaborative, post-laboratory data analysis.
 Laboratory courses of 24 students are taught by faculty members, each of whom is paired with a departmental teaching assistant from among the sophomore-senior classes.

 Five Research Laboratories on the second floor in Musser Hall are devoted to ongoing student-faculty research.
 The rooms are equipped with fume hoods, ample bench space, cabinet and drawer storage, and student desks.
 Each room is uniquely stocked with the necessary equipment, glassware, and reagents for research in the area of specialty of the faculty research mentor.
-The research laboratories also adjoin the instrumentation laboratories.

 - Inert Atmosphere Glove Box (Vacuum Atmospheres Co.
 HE-43 Dri-Lab System)